360macky/1spaceX/README.md

 Also, in some components the [`styled-components`](https://www.npmjs.com/package/styled-components) library is used.

+There is a page for each physical component like: capsules, cores, launches, payloads and rockets.
+In each page there is a search bar, and the cards associated to that physical component.

 ## 📦 Deployment

 Once you have the repository **1spaceX**, run this command from the project directory: